JHoogink/morphine/README.md

 ```

 ### Batch mode
-To run multiple iterations of the custom setup configuration, each with a
+To run multiple iterations of the setup configuration in `morphine.yaml`:
-new pseudorandom generator seed value (unless `morphine.replication.random-seed`
-is configured with some integer):
 ```
 > morphine [number-of-replications]
 ```

+Unless `morphine.replication.random-seed` is configured with some integer
+(for instance to reproduce an earlier run), each iteration takes a
+new seed value for pseudorandom generator, which is exported in the
+`RUNS.SEED` column for later replication if required.

 Feel free to create variations of the `morphine.bat` script, and iterate
 over your own choice of (independent) setup parameter settings. *NOTE*: `float`
 or `string`-type parameter values may require a slightly